Jatin-Shihora/privacy-policy-manager/policies/status-saver-download-status.md

 ## Introduction

-Welcome to WhatsApp Status Saver ("we," "our," or "us").
+Welcome to Status Saver - Download Status ("we," "our," or "us").
 We are committed to protecting your privacy.
-This Privacy Policy explains how our mobile application WhatsApp Status Saver (the "App") handles information when you use our services.
+This Privacy Policy explains how our mobile application Status Saver - Download Status (the "App") handles information when you use our services.

-WhatsApp Status Saver is designed to help you save WhatsApp status updates (photos and videos) that you have already viewed.
+Status Saver - Download Status is designed to help you save WhatsApp status updates (photos and videos) that you have already viewed.
 We believe in transparency and want you to understand exactly what data our App accesses and why.

 **Disclaimer:** This App is not affiliated with, endorsed by, or sponsored by WhatsApp Inc. or Meta Platforms, Inc. "WhatsApp" is a registered trademark of WhatsApp Inc.